-Comparing the Best Travel Medical Plans is the Smart Move
+Comparing the Best International Insurance Plans

 Whether you’re planning a short trip away from home, a business trip, or a longer vacation, having travel insurance is a must, and having the appropriate level of cover is vital.
-This is why we strongly recommend you compare travel insurance providers and policies.
+This is why we strongly recommend you compare international insurance providers and policies.

-- Trip Insurance Plans / Compare Trip Insurance – Covers the cost of your trip with some additional benefits (lost luggage, trip delay, etc)
+- Trip Insurance Plans / Compare Trip Insurance – Covers the cost of your trip with some additional benefits (lost luggage, trip delay, etc.)

 - Travel Medical Plans / Compare Travel Medical Insurance – Covers medical expenses as well as other risks when traveling overseas for less than a year